mohit22k/mohit22k/README.md

 - 👋 Hi, I’m @mohit22k
-- 👀 I’m interested in Internet of things, Machine learning, data analysis and exploring cloud computing.
+- 👀 I’m interested in Coding, Internet of things, Machine learning, data analysis and exploring cloud computing.
 - 🌱 I’m currently learning data structures and working on google cloud platform.
 - 💞️ I’m looking to collaborate on some really exciting projects which invovles working with new technologies and help me practice my existing skills.
 - 📫 you can reach me via my email-mohitkumar221000@gmail.com and my linkedin id-www.linkedin.com/in/mohit-kumar-87a1931a0